mattbrictson/rails-template/README.md

 - Frontend code (JS, CSS, images) will be placed in `app/frontend/`
 - Run `yarn start` to start the development server with hot reloading
-- Plain CSS with [modern-normalize](https://github.com/sindresorhus/modern-normalize) be used for styles (the `--css` option will be ignored)
+- Plain CSS with [modern-normalize](https://github.com/sindresorhus/modern-normalize) will be used for styles (the `--css` option will be ignored)

 If you don't specify `--javascript vite`, then this template will use the standard Rails 7 behavior.